Málaga: Public transportation

 Empresa Malagueña de Transportes buses are the main form of transport around the city.
 Málaga's bus station is connected with the city by the bus line number 4, although it is only ten minutes' walk to the Alameda from there.
+In 2025, EMT buses carried 53,058,202 passengers, the highest annual total in the operator's history and a 4.83% increase from 2024.